 Gold 9ct, 14ct, 18ct and 22ct

 Gold is one of the most popular metals used in jewellery making because of its lasting beauty and opulent colour.
 In its purest form, gold is much too soft to be made into jewellery; therefore other metals are added to create an alloy.
-It’s these other metals which make gold stronger and less malleable - this is where the carat or 'ct' comes in – the less gold added the lower the carat and the fewer alloys added the higher the carat.
-Which means 9ct gold is only 37.5% pure gold + 62.5% other metals, and 22ct gold is 91.6% pure gold + 8.4% other metals.
+It’s these other metals which make gold stronger and less malleable and this is where the carat or 'ct' comes in - the less gold added the lower the carat and the fewer alloys added the higher the carat.

 The romantic colour of rose gold is achieved by mixing copper with yellow gold to form a strong alloy.
 The variety of different shades available from rosy pink to a near red tone is due to the higher or lesser amount of copper.